-JIUQUAN, 23 November (BelTA - China Daily). - China launched a new Earth-observation satellite from the Jiuquan Satellite Launch Center in Northwest China on Tuesday.
+IUQUAN, 7 April (BelTA - Xinhua). - China launched a new Earth observation satellite from the Jiuquan Satellite Launch Center in northwest China on Thursday.

-It will serve the fields of marine disaster prevention and mitigation, dynamic marine environment monitoring, environmental protection, water conservancy, agriculture and meteorology, while helping to safeguard maritime rights and interests.
+It will serve the fields of marine disaster prevention and mitigation, dynamic marine environment monitoring, marine research, environmental protection, water conservancy, agriculture and meteorology, while helping to safeguard maritime rights and interests.

 The launch marks the 414th mission for the Long March series carrier rockets.